botondboros/ecommerce_agent/README.md

 Delivery slot scraping	🔄 partial
 Weekly scheduler	✅ working
 Visual dashboard	✅ working
 ---
-Methodology note
-This is a portfolio project demonstrating AI + browser automation for personal productivity.
-The brand quality database (`product_intelligence.py`) is opinionated and based on publicly available product reviews and category knowledge.
-Store scores use real scraped data when available; otherwise fall back to market knowledge baselines.
----
 Built by Botond Boros · March 2025